billz/SocksProxy/README.md

 > ⚠️ The SocksProxy plugin is currently in BETA.
 Please [create an issue](https://github.com/billz/SocksProxy/issues) to report bugs or [start a discussion](https://github.com/billz/SocksProxy/discussions) for anything else.
 Thanks!

 Proxy servers act as gateway that routes traffic between an end user and an internet resource.
-In the context of RaspAP, or network routers generally, this provides an additional layer of privacy and security.
-Likewise, proxies are useful for other purposes such as bypassing geo-restrictions or managing network traffic more efficiently through caching.
+In the context of RaspAP, or network devices generally, this provides an additional layer of privacy and security.
+Likewise, proxies are useful for other purposes such as bypassing geo-restrictions or managing network traffic more efficiently via caching.

 ## Contents
  - [Installation](#installation)
  - [Usage](#usage)

 ## Installation
 The `SocksProxy` plugin makes use of [Dante](https://www.inet.no/dante/), a free and open source SOCKS proxy server that implements [RFC 1928](https://datatracker.ietf.org/doc/html/rfc1928) and related standards.
 Dante provides a great deal of flexibility and is often used in Linux for secure network connectivity.
 This plugin uses the `dante-server` Debian package.
-The steps to install Dante and enable the plugin are provided in the next section.
+The steps to install Dante and enable the plugin are provided in the next sections.

 ### Install packages
 Begin by executing the following to update your system packages, then install Dante: